 I guarantee that once you make this recipe, you’ll come back to it and make it again.
 It’s not only delicious, but also so easy to make.
 Here’s how:

-- Hull and chop the strawberries, then place all ingredients into a saucepan.
+- Hull and chop the strawberries, then place all ingredients into a medium saucepan.

-- Once the water starts boiling, reduce heat to medium-low and simmer until all strawberries look very soft.
+- Once the liquid starts boiling, reduce heat to medium-low and simmer until all strawberries look very soft.

-- Use a sieve to remove the strawberry flesh, then cook the liquid until it reaches the right consistency.
+- Use a fine mesh strainer to remove the strawberry flesh, then cook the liquid until it reaches the right consistency.

 Pro tip: strawberry simple syrup for drinks should be runny, but still have some thickness to it.
 It should feel like maple syrup